XamarinUniversity/build2018-labs/lab1/README.md

 1. Open **MainPage.xaml** in the shared-code project.
 This is the main page for the application which is setup in **App.xaml.cs** as part of the constructor.

-2. Remove the `Label` added by the starter template.
+2. Remove the contents of the `ContentPage` added by the starter template.
 When you are finished, the file should like the XAML shown below.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>